ehpc-lab/docker-conda-course/README.md

 ## What is necessary to run this protocol:
 - A machine running any operating system (such as Linux, Windows or macOS) and Docker App
-- Minimum or zero command-line knowledge
+- A minimum command-line knowledge

 ## Summary
 1. [What is necessary to run this protocol](#what-is-necessary-to-run-this-protocol)